-“We are doing okay”, my dad said, “We stayed safe and dry under the stadium.”
+“We’re doing okay”, dad said, “We stayed safe and dry under the stadium.”

-“Well”, my dad looked uncomfortable and maybe a little angry himself, but his voice stayed calm.
+“Well”, dad looked worried and maybe a little mad too, but his voice stayed calm.
 “You know, we were safe under the stadium, and the kids liked watching the storm come.
 If it hadn’t passed over as quickly as it came I would have called.”
 He didn’t say anything about Molly getting scared.
 I wasn’t going to say anything, and I don’t think Molly wanted to either.

-Molly’s mom turned her attention to the two of us and bent down to look more closely.
+Molly’s mom looked at the two of us and bent down to look more closely.

 As she drove, Molly’s mom looked back at us.
 “So you two rode your trikes all the way to the stadium, and crossed all those streets!”

 “We looked both ways!”
-Molly called out.
+Molly said.
 She seemed finally to be feeling better.

 “We watched the storm come!”
 Molly continued to tell the story, “And Coob’s dad counted for the thunder after the lightning.”

-“He counted”, Molly’s mom repeated, smiling and looking at my dad.
+“He counted”, Molly’s mom repeated, smiling and looking at dad.

-“Well yeah”, my dad tried to laugh a little and looked uncomfortable, “It’s Molly’s version of one of several nicknames Jane and I made up for him.
+“Well yeah”, dad tried to laugh a little and looked worried, “It’s Molly’s version of one of several nicknames Jane and I made up for him.
 It’s short for Clubius, which of course is another nickname.”

 The car stopped.
 We were in front of Molly’s house.

-“I bet it is”, said Molly’s mom, looking at my dad, “You two want to come in for cocoa, maybe coffee for the grown ups?”
+“I bet it is”, said Molly’s mom, looking at dad, “You two want to come in for cocoa, maybe coffee for the grownups?”

-“Cocoa sounds good”, my dad said.
+“Cocoa sounds good”, dad said.
 He liked everything that was sweet.

 We all got out of the car.
-My dad took the tricycles out of the back and put them by the side of the house.
+Dad took the tricycles out of the back and put them by the side of the house.
 Thinking some more, Molly’s mom asked, “Is Jane home?
 She should join us if she can!”